Data Processing Agreement

 5.7 Deletion or return upon termination

 Upon termination of the Services, the Processor shall, at the Controller's choice, delete or return all personal data and delete existing copies, unless EU or Member State law requires storage.
 The Controller may export their data via the dashboard at any time before termination.
-After account deletion, all personal data is purged within 24 hours.
+After account deletion, all personal data is purged within 30 days.

 5.8 Provide information and enable audits